kim-jenny5/rick-and-morty-cli-project/README.md

 ## License

-This repo is available under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This gem is available under the terms of the [MIT License](https://opensource.org/licenses/MIT).